Molecular Mechanisms in Cancer

 The aim of the course is to provide an in-depth understanding of the molecular mechanisms underlying the development of cancer.
 The course will provide students with the knowledge and training needed to approach and formulate scientific questions relevant to the cancer biology.
 The course will also survey the frontiers of cancer research and aims to make the students accustomed to the applied advanced methods, technologies and state-of-the-art web-tools used in cancer research.

-After this course the student should be able to
+After this course the student should:

 This course will focus on the cellular and molecular mechanisms and the changes by which normal cellular controls are abrogated resulting in cancer.
-Introductory lectures on basic tumour classification and pathology will be followed by more in-depth analysis of the cell- and molecular biology of cancer.
+Introductory lectures and demonstrations on basic tumour classification and pathology will be followed by more in-depth analysis of the cell- and molecular biology of cancer.
 Host response to cancer will also be discussed, as well as hereditary cancer.
 Current clinical diagnostics and treatment of cancer will be covered as well as methods and technologies used.

 Seminars together with researchers during the course will give opportunities for students to discuss ongoing research in the field of cancer biology.